 - Confirm the recurring slot.
 30 minutes weekly or 45 minutes biweekly is the typical rhythm; less than 30 minutes is a status check, not a 1-on-1.

-- Have a shared running doc — Notion, Google Doc, or Linear page — both sides edit.
+- Have a shared running doc — Notion, a Google Doc, or a Linear page — that both sides edit.
 Verbal-only 1-on-1s lose continuity by week 3.

 - Know each report’s current top project and current top concern.
 If you cannot name them before the meeting, the meeting is going to be shallow.